Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 ## Be aware of changes to SQLAlchemy when looking at older examples

-SQLAlchemy has had changes over the years, so older Flask/SQLAlchemy examples may not act as you expect. `Mapped` types that are not explicitly marked `Optional` are considered non-nullable-they are required attributes when creating a new instance of a model.
+SQLAlchemy has changed over the years, so older Flask/SQLAlchemy examples may not act as you expect. `Mapped` types that are not explicitly marked `Optional` are considered non-nullable; they are required attributes when creating a new instance of a model.
 This differs from the previous nullability default, where columns were considered nullable unless they were marked otherwise.

 ### !end-callout